 Use Dropshipping As An Add-On, Not Your Base

-Dropshipping works well when it is paired with traditional selling.
-Say your store sells high-quality dog treats (which you store in your warehouse — or garage, whatever), and you want to branch out into selling dog toys.
-You can easily use a dropship model to flesh out your store with these additional products.
+For example, say you sell high-quality dog treats online (you store these products in your warehouse — or garage, whatever), and you want to branch out into selling dog toys.
+You can easily use a dropshipping model to flesh out your store with these additional products.

-Having a few dropshipped products will keep your site from becoming fully dependent on your supplier, and you can still benefit from the simplicity of the model without being fully dependent on it for your store’s profits.
+Having a few dropshipped products will keep your site from becoming fully dependent on your supplier, and you can still benefit from the simplicity of the model without relying on it for your store’s profits.

 Sell Traditionally But Outsource Your Shipping